microsoft/vscode-docs/docs/editor/tasks.md

 Examples include [Make](http://en.wikipedia.org/wiki/Make_software), [Ant](http://ant.apache.org/), [Gulp](http://gulpjs.com/),
 [Jake](http://jakejs.com/), [Rake](http://rake.rubyforge.org/) and [MSBuild](https://github.com/Microsoft/msbuild).

 These tools are mostly run from the command line and automate jobs outside the inner software development loop (edit, compile, test and debug).
-Given their importance in the development lifecycle, it is very helpful to be able run them and analyze their results from within VS Code.
+Given their importance in the development life-cycle, it is very helpful to be able run them and analyze their results from within VS Code.

 ## Examples of Tasks in Action